Developers-Society-Jadavpur-University/Juetcecoursemanagementsystem/README.md

 # Juetcecoursemanagementsystem
 This is a completely integrated course management system intended to use only in the Department of Electronics and Tellecommunication Engineering Department of Jadavpur University

-login.html is the login form and index.html is the dashboard.
+index.html is the login form and dashboard.html is the dashboard. index.html will be the main page.

 How to contribute to this repository (strictly follow this rules )